 Meditation - Meditation is not about control.
 Meditation is fundamentally explored through being with, and looking deeply into everything exactly as it is now.
 Through a fusion of Zen sitting practice with more modern mindfulness practice, techniques are explored, and time allows for deeper understanding.
 This approach to meditation is relevant to beginners and advanced practitioners alike.
 It never goes out of style, and is the heart of the meditative consciousness.
 Deeper exploration of visualization, mantra, movement, and subtle energy also develop as one becomes more comfortable and familiar with the practice(s).
 Eric also focuses on the arts practices of music, visual art, poetry, and storytelling as themselves meditation practices.
 These understandings and experience with meditation are indeed infused into everything else that is offered.

 Music - Eric teaches music, whether on specific instruments, music theory, or group practice and improvisation.
-Furthermore, the focus which links music practice with meditation are a focus as one begins to play music in earnest -- for in fact very similar mental and physical barriers present themselves when one whole-heartedly pursues a music or meditation practice.
+Furthermore, the focus which links music practice with meditation are emphasized as one begins to play music in earnest -- for in fact very similar mental and physical barriers present themselves when one whole-heartedly pursues a music or meditation practice.

 Yoga - The traditions of Yoga are vast and ancient.
 Eric is blessed to have studied with many great teachers (Biff Mithoefer, Prema Mayi, Mark Whitwell, Govind Radhakrishna, David Life and Sharon Gannon, Glenn Black, Daniel Orlansky) each offering their unique experience and blending of life and practice.
 Through this personal journey of practice and healing Eric has continued to teach yoga (asana) classes which synthesize physical practices with breath, body, heart, and awareness.
 His classes are focused on the foundations of awareness, while seeing the physical practices of yoga as fundamentally based on exploring the body as a tool for awakening; working skillfully within gravity, and breathing with presence and reverence.